We meet Tracee for the first (and last) time. Tony and Ralph get into a fight. Meadow and Noah have a falling out.

 …the episode says some resonant things about sexual exploitation: whereas in virtually all other episodes, the Bada Bing dancers tend to remain in the back of the image as they dance uninspiredly to bored customers, “University” brings one of the dancers into the foreground and grants her voice and identity (to have it then taken away by her brutal murder)…the episode could be taken to imply that women will inevitably be punished when they assume a voice and identity.

 But Polan does not say that this is the definitive statement that the series makes about sexual politics or patriarchal power.
 Polan is one of the great defenders of the ambiguity of The Sopranos, and he argues against unequivocal interpretations of the series throughout his book.
-Nevertheless, the episode pretty clearly makes the point that the Bing dancers are, in the minds of the mobsters, less than human and easily replaced.
-As the episode ends, we see Georgie explaining the club rules to a new girl.
+Nevertheless, the episode pretty clearly makes the point that Tracee, in the sick logic of SopranoWorld, would have been better off staying in her place, even though it is a place of humiliation and disadvantage.
+In the minds of the mobsters, the Bing dancers are less than human and don’t deserve even a basic level of respect.
+As the episode ends, we see Georgie explaining the disgusting club rules to a new girl.
 It’s back to Business As Usual.
-One worker disappears and another simply takes her place – and everyone knows to keep their mouth shut about the “disappeared” woman.
-The Kinks’ “Livin’ on a Thin Line” starts up again, sounding like an elegy for the dead girl.
+One dancer disappears and another simply takes her place – and everyone knows to keep their mouth shut about the “disappeared” woman.
+The Kinks’ “Livin’ on a Thin Line” starts up for a third time, sounding like an elegy for the dead girl.
 The two times that we had heard the song earlier, it was accompanied by images of Tracee.
-The song now, bereft of those images of the lithe and lovely woman, only underscores her absence.
+The song now, deprived of those accompanying images of the lithe and lovely woman, only underscores her absence.
 There is nothing left of her.
 Perhaps her life, as Livia used to say, was just “a big nothing.”

 When I did the Sopranos bus tour in 2012, the final stop was Satin Dolls a.k.a. the Bada Bing.
 Everyone felt drawn to the area behind the club where Tracee was killed.
 The exact spot where her corpse lay was now occupied by a garbage dumpster.
 Make of that what you will.